JWatus/FiguresGenerator/README.md

 In this app database has several figures added at initialization.
 You can :
-- Displaying figures in ascending order
+- Display figures in ascending order
-- Displaying figures in descending order
+- Display figures in descending order
-- Finding specific figure by its ID
+- Find specific figure by its ID
-- Deleting chosen figure from database
+- Delete chosen figure from database

 Soon there will be a lot more options.
 Enjoy!